MaxPett/ArUco-marker-FoundationPose-UR3e/README.md

 4. **Real-Time Pose Estimation or Video Stream**:
    - If pose estimation is enabled, the program detects the specified ArUco marker (multiple ones possible) and performs real-time pose estimation.
    - Otherwise, it streams the video without pose estimation and shows the undestorted image

+## Functions Overview
+- **cam_calibrate**: Performs camera calibration using chessboard patterns.
+Displays detected chessboard corners for reviewing purpose.
+- **user_requests**: Launches a GUI for user input to configure video saving, pose estimation, ArUco type, and size.
+- **video_writer_object**: Creates a video writer object for saving video based on specified file type (.avi or .mp4).
+- **load_calibration_from_file**: Loads camera calibration parameters from a saved file.
+- **stream_video**: Streams video from a webcam, with options for calibration and saving.
+- **run_pose_estimation**: Streams video and performes real-time pose estimation (multiple ArUco objects possible)

 ## Example